MicrosoftDocs/fabric-docs/docs/data-activator/activator-throttling-effects.md

 - Upgrade the SKU of the Fabric capacity.

 - Pause/resume the throttled capacity.
-This will effectively collect the payment for the spike and resume from the clean slate.
+This effectively collects the payment for the spike and resumes from the clean slate.

 - Configure capacity Autoscale